 - Spinoff Babies: The show spun off from The Pebbles and Bamm-Bamm Show and, by extension, The Flintstones.

-- Suddenly Voiced: Pebbles and Bamm-Bamm speak coherent English in the fantasy sequences.
+- Suddenly Speaking: Pebbles and Bamm-Bamm speak coherent English in the fantasy sequences.
 Justified, since they "magically age up" from toddlers to preschoolers while in these segments.

 - That Reminds Me of a Song: At the end of every episode, and it's usually combined with a heaping dose of Disney Acid Sequence for good measure.